UN leader says more aid needed for crisis-hit Lebanon - NewsBreak

 “I believe the international community has not done enough to support Lebanon... and other countries in the world that have opened their borders, doors and hearts to refugees when unfortunately some much more richer and much more powerful close their borders,” Guterres said, speaking to the press as he stood next to Aoun.

-He said a 12-month U.N. emergency response plan launched in August — which is asking for $383 million to support 1.1 million people — is only 11% funded so far, urging more support.
+He said a U.N. emergency response plan is only 11% funded, urging more support.

 Lebanon’s population of 6 million includes over 1 million Syrian refugees.
 "If there is a word to characterize my visit, that word is solidarity,” he said.